hoddmimes/Distributor/README.md

 Some typical matching rules.
 - “/foo/bar” will not match “/foo/bar/fie”

-- “/foo/*” will  match all subjects with two levels and starting with “/foo”
+- “/foo/\*” will  match all subjects with two levels and starting with “/foo”

-- “/foo/*/bar/*” will match all subjects with four levels where level one is equal with “/foo” level three with “/bar” and level two and four being whatever.
+- “/foo/\*/bar/\*” will match all subjects with four levels, where level one is equal with “/foo” level three with “/bar” and level two and four being whatever.
-“/foo/bar/…” with match anything with three or more levels starting with “/foo” and “/bar” at level  one and two.
+“/foo/bar/…” with match anything with three or more levels, starting with “/foo” and “/bar” at level one and two.

 ## Nagging Distributor Connections